ellakennedy/movieReviewApp/README.md

 **Acknowledgements**

-MovieMate is a project developed as part of the Spring 2023 MSCI245 course at the University of Waterloo.
+Popcorn Wars is a project developed as part of the Spring 2023 MSCI245 course at the University of Waterloo.
 We're grateful for the knowledge and support gained throughout the development process, which has made this application possible.